lsst/throughputs/baseline/README.md

 All curves are in nanometers, with throughput represented by a number between 0 and 1.

-# syseng_throughputs #
+# The source of this information is [syseng_throughputs](https://github.com/lsst-pst/syseng_throughputs) #
 SysEng-approved LSST throughput curves
 The latest m5 depths are available in the notebooks, such as in [notebooks/Overview Paper.ipynb](./notebooks/Overview%20Paper.ipynb).

 This repository provides the ultimate source of the throughput curves in the repository [lsst/throughputs](https://github.com/lsst/throughputs).